 Version Titles are a way of distinguishing between different versions of a track or product.
 Please only use version titles if the album or track you are uploading has been rereleased or if multiple versions exist.
 A remixed or remastered track are two common examples of when to use version titles on your product.

 Below are examples of Version Titles that could be used to differentiate two versions of the same track on a product:

 Live, Radio Edit, Instrumental, Extended Version, Single Version

-Version titles must not contain terms such as ‘Exclusive’ or ‘Limited Edition’.
-AWAL delivers releases with the view that they will be permanent on the digital services.
-This should also not include any reference to the format.
-If the audio is from a live recording the version title should include this.
+- Version titles must not contain terms such as ‘Exclusive’, ‘Original’ or ‘Limited Edition’ as AWAL delivers releases with the view that they will be permanent on the digital services.